goldfinch-eng/mono/packages/protocol/internal-audit/go-upgrade-audit.md

       Thankfully we can recoup the funds by doing an emergency shutdown.
 This sweeps the depositor's money to the protocol reserve which we could then use to make the depositors whole.
   - suggested fix 1: prevent allowedUIDTypes from being set after initialization - also check that all uid types are valid
-  - suggested fix 2: fix the "has balance" check to check for deposits in the latest slice, not the first
+  - suggested fix 2: fix the "has balance" check to check for deposits in all initialized slices

 - deposit